 Nurses spend the majority of their shift on their feet, which makes wearing the right shoes essential.

-Hoka is one of the best brands of shoes for nurses because they provide the support and cushion needed when they’re taking care of their patients.
+Hoka is one of the best brands of shoes for nurses because they provide the support and cushion nurses need to take care of their patients better.

 Here are five of the best Hoka shoes for nurses.

 *Disclosure: This article on best Hoka shoes for nurses may contain affiliate links.
 If you click and make a purchase, I may receive a commission.
 For more info, please see my disclaimer.

 The Best: Hoka One One Bondi Running Shoe

 A breathable mesh upper and comfortable foam padded insole makes the Bondi Running Shoe my topic for the best Hoka shoe for nurses.

 The Runner-Up: Hoka One One Arahi Running Shoe

 Another great option from Hoka One One.
 I really like the padded tongue that helps to prevent chafe and discomfort.
 Like most of Hoka’s shoes this shoe has an air mesh to help prevent sweaty feet.